Why are you so interested in international politics?

 What fonts do you use?

 Interesting question!
 The logo and most of the mainpage fonts is Quentin (a free font).
 The sidebar links are Abuget (a free font).
+The tenth annivesary font I'm using is Across The Road (free font), and I'll replace the sidebar links with it soon enough.
 Text on the site is Tahoma (chosen because it's a universal font found on almost all computers, thus ensuring that it's compatible.
 Older pages have fonts such as Futura Futuris C and Haettenschweiler (and these are being phased out).
 Election sites also use Geometos (a free font that can be licensed commercially, which I have done so).
 I'll eventually link to all these awesome fonts, so you can use them too!

 What's with the Common Sense logo at the bottom?